frumania/aws-alexa-hana-playground/1. Run SAP HANA Quick Start/README.md

 Open the Skillbuilder and go to the "Build" tab.
 Add a new intent “HANADeployIntent” as well as "HANAStatusIntent".
-Provide some utterances and for the HANADeployIntent tick the "Intent Confirmation" box.
-Add some confirmation text and save.
+Provide some utterances and for tick the "Intent Confirmation" box (HANADeployIntent only).
+Add some confirmation text and save the model.

 ![image](../assets/1_Alexa_Developer_Console.jpg)